How to choose a good photo

 I will ask for a deposit of a third of the cost of the work, payable

 by Paypal.
 You are welcome to ask to look at the work in progress at

 any time, and make any comments that you think will help me get the

 best likeness of your pet.
 When the work is complete, I will send it

 to you, mounted but unframed so that you can choose your own presentation.

 I can usually complete a work within about two weeks.
 If it is going

 to take any longer than this, I will keep you informed of the progress.

 I will also email or phone you (usually email) when I post the picture

-For a head and shoulders picture of a cat or dog, I charge £120,
+For a head and shoulders picture of your pet, I charge £120.
+Postage

 I live in Bath, Somerset, and have painted since I was a child, using